The goal of the clinical portion of the fellowship is to develop skills related to

 Each fellow will complete at least one-four month inpatient rotation at ECRH under

-the supervision of Dr. Tabernik, Dr. Fritts and/or Dr. Groth.
-At ECRH the fellow
+the supervision of Dr. Tabernik and Dr. Fritts.
+At ECRH the fellow will conduct evaluations

-will conduct evaluations of competency to stand trial, criminal responsibility, and
+of competency to stand trial, criminal responsibility, and violence risk.

 Each fellow will be a member of several multidisciplinary treatment teams that meets